MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 }
 ```

-When you run the above script again, you will see that the content of the file is different every
+When you run the script again, note that the content of the file is different every time.
+You can
-time.
-(You can run `Get-DscConfiguration` to check it).
-Below is the result of two additional runs
+run `Get-DscConfiguration` to check it.
+The snippet below shows the result of two more runs.
+Your
-(your results may be different when you run the script):
+results may be different when you run the script.

 ```powershell
 PS C:\> Get-DscConfiguration -CimSession (New-CimSession localhost)